vladinator1000/blog/content/blog/shader-editor-part-1.md

 ```

-For example we can use it to create the memory layout of our program
+We can use the reflection data to create the memory layout of our program.
 ```ts
     this.computeBindGroupLayout = device.createBindGroupLayout({
       label: `${this.id}::bindGroupLayout::compute`,